SUPLA/supla-device/extras/examples/linux/README.md

 Optional parameter: `multiplier` - defines multiplier for fetched value (you can put any floating point number).

+### `ContainerParsed`
+Add channel with "container level" type.

+The channel requires a `parser`.
+Optional parameter: `level` - defines the key/index by which the container fill level is fetched from the parser.
+`multiplier` can be used to scale the fetched level.
+If `level` is omitted, the reported fill level is `0`.

 ## Battery information for Parsed channels